greg4fun/katacoda-scenarios-1/docker-networks/step2.md

 `docker network list`{{execute T1}}

-`docker network connect bright_busybox multi-host-network`{{execute T1}}
+`docker network connect multi-host-network bright_busybox`{{execute T1}}

 `docker exec bright_busybox ip a`{{execute T2}}

 `ip a`{{execute T1}}

-`docker network disconnect bright_busybox multi-host-network`{{execute T1}}
+`docker network disconnect multi-host-network bright_busybox`{{execute T1}}

 `docker exec bright_busybox ip a`{{execute T2}}

 `ip a`{{execute T1}}

-# Attaching and detaching Containers from a Network
+# Connecting and disconnecting Containers from a Network

-How can we dynamically attach and detach containers from a network?
+How can we dynamically connect and disconnect containers from a network?

 Let's create a new network - we'll call this one **my-network3**.